What is an Early Childhood Professional Registry?

-Registries are located evenly across three types of settings: state government, in universities, or at non-profit organizations.
+Registries are located evenly across three types of settings: state government, universities, or non-profit organizations.
 They have common functions and are uniquely built to support each state’s needs.
 Their collective underlying goal to create a single, statewide workforce support system with a record of ECE/OST employment, education, and training remain constant across the nation.

 Workforce registries provide crucial infrastructure to the workforce and quality improvement initiatives across the country.
 Performing more than two dozen functions (12 common and 12 which vary by state) workforce registries:

-- Vehicle for Professional Development Systems
+- Backbone Infrastructure for Professional Development Systems

-- Support Implementation of Child Care
+- Support Implementation of Licensed/Regulated Child Care

 - Track & Report on Workforce Development,

-Education, Training and Recognition
+Education, Training, Employment, and Recognition

 Professional Registries contribute to quality in early care and learning by supporting the delivery system for quality experiences, the people who care for children.